ligos/readablepassphrasegenerator/README.md

 These are easy to remember (for humans) but difficult to guess (for humans and computers).

 Developed in C# with a KeePass plugin, console app and public API.
-Runs wherever .NET or Mono is available.
+Runs wherever the .NET Framework, .NET Core or Mono are available.

 ---